 Sadly unlike last year, where she received an amazing surprise – a purple ice skate, [which is still on display in her bedroom] this year, she received one that was let’s just say more suited for a child who plays soccer and probably created in less than 10 minutes the night before.

 So for her and rightly so, she was a bit disappointed.
 But as the is a mature 9 year old, and a nice girl, she didn’t get upset or cry, but you could tell when she brought it home, she was disappointed.
-I wonder what this boy’s reaction would be if he were to receive a ballet slipper whipped together in less than 5 minutes – I’m sure he’d pout!
+I wonder what this boy’s reaction would be if he were to receive a ballet slipper whipped together in less than 5 minutes – I’m sure he’d also be disappointed!
 Anyway, this was her surprise and it goes down in the record books and went out in the next days recycling.

 My son received one right up his alley – a “MEME”!
 As he is always posting MEMEs on his friends app and sharing them with me so it was really perfect!